Shortt–Synchronome clock: Description

 The Shortt clock consists of two separate units: the primary pendulum in a copper vacuum tank 26 cm diameter and 125 cm high attached to a wall, and a precision pendulum clock locked to it, standing a few feet away.
 To prevent any possibility of coupling between the pendulums, the two units were either installed far apart in different rooms, or the units were oriented so the planes of swing of the two pendulums were ninety degrees apart.
 The secondary clock was a modified version of a standard Synchronome precision regulator clock.
 The two components were linked by wires which carried electric pulses that operated electromagnets in the mechanisms to keep the two pendulums swinging in synchronism.
-The primary pendulum rod and its 14-pound weight were made of the alloy invar to reduce thermal expansion and contraction of the pendulum that would otherwise cause the pendulum's period to vary with changes in temperature.
+The primary pendulum rod and its 14 lb weight were made of the alloy invar to reduce thermal expansion and contraction of the pendulum that would otherwise cause the pendulum's period to vary with changes in temperature.
 The residual thermal expansion rate was compensated to zero with a metal insert under the bob.
 The vacuum tank was evacuated by a hand-operated pump to a pressure of around 30 mmHg to prevent changes in atmospheric pressure from affecting the rate of the pendulum, and also to greatly reduce aerodynamic drag on the pendulum, which increased its Q factor from 25,000 to 110,000, thus increasing its accuracy by a factor of four.
 Experiments by Shortt showed that at 30 mmHg the energy consumed by the flexing of the suspension spring just equalled the energy consumed by deflecting the residual air molecules and therefore a higher vacuum was not required.

 Both pendulums were seconds pendulums, about 1 metre (39 in) long, with a period of 2 seconds; each swing of the primary took exactly one second, with the secondary's natural rate very slightly longer.
 The pendulums received a push from the mechanism once every 30 seconds to keep them swinging.
 The secondary clock had two clock dials on it, showing the time kept by each pendulum, to verify that they were synchronized.
 It also had electrical terminals which produced a 1 Hz timing signal.
 Wires could be attached to these to transmit the clock's ultra-accurate time signal to clocks in other cities, or broadcast it by radio.